Villa de Leyva

 Hotels

-There are some delightful hotels in Villa de Leyva, most of which are situated in attractive colonial buildings with large shady coutyards.
+There are some delightful hotels in Villa de Leyva, most of which are situated in attractive colonial buildings with large coutyards.
 A selection of the best:

-A small family-run guesthouse on the edge of town.
+If you're looking for a budget hostel, try Casa Viena, a small family-run guesthouse on the edge of town.

 Transport